 If you have been charged with “Maintaining a Drug House,” you need a criminal defense attorney who is experienced in Michigan drug crime cases.
 At Kronzek & Cronkright, we aggressively fight convictions for all drug crimes.
 Call us at 1-(866)-766-5245 to discuss your case.

-Not only is it illegal to own, use, or provide a vehicle, building, or equipment when you know or have reason to know that somebody is using, storing, or selling illegal drugs there (see the crime of “Maintaining a Drug House“), but it is also illegal to do so if you know it is being used as a location to manufacture certain substances.
+Not only is it illegal to own, use, or provide a vehicle, building, or equipment when you know or have reason to know that somebody is using, storing, or selling illegal drugs there, but it is also illegal to do so if you know it is being used as a location to manufacture certain substances.
 These substances include:

 2. “Counterfeit substances”